 - Alarm sounds: it will sound different from a regular class bell and Lock-Down Alarm.
 Fire alarm buttons are located throughout the school.

 - Teachers make sure all students exit their classroom.
 Students leave books, bags and belongings.
 Everyone walks briskly (no running) to the soccer field following the designated emergency exit route posted in each classroom.
-If there is time, lights and air conditioners are to be turned off.
 The teacher must be the last one to leave the classroom and the door should be locked.

 - The main exit is through the front lobby but if that is blocked, the exit near the finance office or the exit through the basement parking garage can be used (see photos below).
 Signs are posted throughout the school indicating where the exits are located.
 Use common sense and critical thinking to evaluate the situation if an unusual circumstance is present.